 Enjoy personalized care with an established bank that offers flexible loans.
 Wells Fargo offers plenty of loan options, including unsecured personal loans that do not require collateral and have no origination fees.
 This is fantastic for existing Wells Fargo customers since there’s an extra 0.25% loyalty discount.
 If you are not already a customer, you will need to apply in-person at one of its branches, but it won’t be a challenge since Wells Fargo is all over the U.S.

-Use your employment and education along with your credit score to receive a home improvement loan of up to $35,000.
+Use your employment and education along with your credit score to receive a home improvement loan of up to $50,000.
 Funding is fast, sometimes as soon as the next day, when you qualify for Upstart’s loans.
 Its home improvement rates are about average, but they can climb pretty high if you don’t have good credit.
 You will face percentage-based origination fees, and you have the option to pay your loan off early without penalty.
 Borrowers with fair credit or limited credit history are encouraged to apply; the AI-based modeling by Upstart means it approves more loans with better interest rates than the traditional scoring method, which can allow those with bad credit to get a fair interest rate on their home improvement loan.

 * The full range of available rates varies by state.
 The average 3-year loan offered across all lenders using the Upstart Platform will have an APR of 19% and 36 monthly payments of $35 per $1,000 borrowed.
 There is no down payment and no prepayment penalty.
 Average APR is calculated based on 3-year rates offered in the last 1 month.
 Your APR will be determined based on your credit, income, and certain other information provided in your loan application.
 Not all applicants will be approved. ** Estimated savings are calculated based on the credit profiles of all loans originated by Upstart-powered lenders using the Upstart Platform as of April 1, 2019 in which the funds were used for credit card refinancing.
 Estimated savings are calculated by deriving current credit card APR using minimum monthly payment and 1% of the principal balance.
 The estimated credit card APR is then compared to the accepted loan to determine median savings per borrower.
 To evaluate savings on a loan you are considering, it is important to compare your actual APR from your existing debt to the APR offered on the Upstart Platform.
 More than 303,000 loans have been originated on the Upstart platform as of July 1, 2019.
 Images are not actual customers, but their stories are real. † If you accept your loan by 5pm EST (not including weekends or holidays), you will receive your funds the next business day.
 Loans used to fund education related expenses are subject to a 3 business day wait period between loan acceptance and in accordance with federal law. ‡ While most of our borrowers opt for automated recurring payment for ease of use, we also accept payments by check or one time electronic payments.
 Borrowers have the flexibility to choose the repayment method that works best for them.
 9 out of 10 Upstart users surveyed internally reported that they would recommend Upstart. †† When you check your rate, we check your credit report.
 This initial (soft) inquiry will not affect your credit score.
 If you accept your rate and proceed with your application, we do another (hard) credit inquiry that will impact your credit score.
 If you take out a loan, repayment information will be reported to the credit bureaus. § Your loan amount will be determined based on your credit, income, and certain other information provided in your loan application.
 Not all applicants will qualify for the full amount.
 Loans are not available in West Virginia or Iowa.
 The minimum loan amount in MA is $7,000.
 The minimum loan amount in Ohio is $6,000.
 The minimum loan amount in NM is $5,100.
 The minimum loan amount in GA is $3,100.